Biologists at Novartis collaborating to develop new medicines

 • Access considerations are key to all our R&D efforts and launches.
 In 2025, all our launches had a global access strategy.
 We conduct clinical trials in Africa, for example, to give us insights into the needs of local populations, and work with partners across the continent to ensure sustainable access to innovative medicines through emerging market brands.

-Our innovation process furthermore includes adaptive R&D, which involves modifying existing products for different types of patients or diseases, such as cardiovascular disease.
-The aim is to improve therapeutic efficacy, safety and access to medicine, as well as — most importantly — to generate a positive health outcome.
+• Our innovation process furthermore includes adaptive R&D, which involves modifying existing products for different groups of patients or types of diseases, such as cardiovascular disease.
+The aim is to improve therapeutic efficacy, safety and access to medicine, and — most importantly — to generate a positive health outcome.
+Most often, this work is done with a specific focus on vulnerable patient groups, such as children or the elderly.
+We also look for ways to expand the clinical use of existing medicines into new indications and populations.

-We continue our longstanding commitment to reduce the burden of infectious and tropical diseases, and continue to make strides against various conditions, including malaria, leishmaniasis and Chagas disease.
+As we continue our longstanding commitment to reduce the burden of infectious and tropical diseases, we continue to make strides against various conditions, including malaria, leishmaniasis and Chagas disease.
+Our work and continued commitment have earned us the #1 ranking in the 2024 Access to Medicine Index — a meaningful acknowledgment of our leadership in this space.